 O - Outcome(s) of interest

-For example, you might start by wondering, Is Vitamin C more effective than echinacea in preventing the common cold?
-Restate your question in the PICO format to get a clinical answer
+For example, your question might be: Is Vitamin C more effective than echinacea in preventing the common cold?
+You can break that down into the PICO format.

 The PICO format will help you translate your question from an initial broad topic or a question specific to an individual patient's experience, to a concrete, objective question that you can find clinical evidence to answer.